Stuart Piper is co-Founder and Managing Director of the Agency.

-Martha was was signed as an actress herself, aged 14.
-Having worked in television for some time she later found a love for PR and studied for a first class degree in Public Relations at The Chartered Institute of PR in London.
+Martha was once signed as an actress herself, aged 14.
+Having worked in television for some time she later found a love for PR and studied for a 1st class degree in Public Relations at The Chartered Institute of PR in London.
 For four years she specialised in talent management, personal PR, digital media and branding, working on national and international campaigns.
 During this time she began working closely in personally assisting high profile actors and actresses, along with managing global events such as the Formula One Grand Prix in Monte Carlo.
-Martha comes from a long line of actors and performers within her family, her mother is an actress and comedienne, while her father is a musician and composer.
-She joins Cole Kitchenn as assistant to agent Alex Segal.
+Martha comes from a long line of actors and performers within her family; her mother is an actress and comedienne, while her father is a musician and composer.
+She joined Cole Kitchenn in 2016 as assistant to agent Alex Segal.

 Sam holds a 1st class BA in History from the University of Leeds, a lucky result given he spent all of his time at school & university directing, producing & performing in musical theatre.

-Sam is thrilled to be moving to CK to support Oliver Thomson.
+Sam moved to Cole Kitchenn in 2016 to support Oliver Thomson.

 After graduating from the Arts Educational School Tring Park, with distinction, Alexandra embarked on a successful and varied acting career which saw her travel a great deal both nationally and internationally.